|

 player.
 She graduated in 1982 and enrolled in East Carolina University in

-restaurant.
-She left school during her senior year (Spring 1986), three
+Greenville, North Carolina.
+She left East Carolina during her senior year

-Sandra Bullock later completed her coursework and was awarded a bachelor's
+Bullock later completed her coursework at East Carolina University.

 in an Off-Broadway play No Time Flat.
 Director Alan J. Levi was impressed